playbenny/benny_manual/docs/blockipedia.md

 - ctl-i interpolates values from one end of a selection to the other.
 - '#' toggles 'grouping' for a row. grouped rows (indicated by a small indent) work as a single step, every time the playhead lands on this step it plays the next one of the grouped notes, round-robin-ing. so if you have a sequence CCCDEF and the last 4 are grouped it'll play CCCCCCCDCCCECCCF.

-- the loop follow mode determines how it behaves if you move the loop position or length sliders while it's playing - in soft mode if you move the loop later it will just gradually play through into the new loop, in hard mode it will jump into the new loop
+- The start point can be before, inside or even after the loop points. the loop follow mode determines how it behaves if you move the loop position or length sliders while it's playing - in soft mode if you move the loop later it will just gradually play through into the new loop, in hard mode it will jump into the new loop.

+- You can also choose how it behaves when a new pattern is selected. the default is to keep the playhead where it was and just carry on reading from the new pattern, but you can also have it reset the playhead to the start point in the new pattern, and optionally to quantise that. to make this step sequencer act like a clip in ableton live use the quantise to bar setting.

 ### seq.piano.roll
 - Classic piano roll sequencer.
-- Unlike other benny sequencers this one has an internal clock linked to the global clock and doesn't need a clock in.
+- Unlike many other benny sequencers this one has an internal clock linked to the global clock and doesn't need a clock in.
 (It does follow timing drift from the kuramoto section of the clock if that's enabled.)

 - ctrl-click to create events, ctrl drag to create many events (in a values lane). scroll adjusts velocity or cc levels, drag or arrow keys to move events, ctrl+scroll, drag or arrow keys to adjust lengths.

-- scroll or shift+scroll on the time ruler for zoom/pan. or drag on the ruler, or shift-drag on the background.
+- scroll or shift+scroll on the time ruler for zoom/pan. or drag on the ruler, or drag on the background.

-- alt+drag copies selected events.
+- shift+drag for a selection rectangle, alt+drag copies selected events.

 - press 3 to put the ruler into triplet divisions of beats when zoomed in.